Extraltodeus/Skimmed_CFG/README.md

 - The skimming scale is basically how much do you like them burned.
 3 was the intended scale but suit to your needs.
 - The SDE samplers can still burn a little but much less
-- The SDE samplers can still totaly do nonsense with low steps (not with the node named "skim start")
+- The SDE samplers can still totaly do nonsense with low steps (not with the node named "Timed flip")
 - A too low skimming scale may require to do more steps
 - Recommanded skim: 2-3 for maximum antiburn, 5-7 for colorful/strong style.
 4 is cruise scale.
 - a good negative prompt is a style negative prompt